Students

 Rachelle Johnson is a Ph.D. student in Developmental Psychology, as well as a FIREFLIES fellow.
 Rachelle’s goal is to further our understanding and support of students with learning disabilities.
 Her research focuses on the role psychological factors, particularly motivation, play in the academic achievement of students with learning disabilities.

-Shaylyn King is a Ph.D. student in the School of Communication Science and Disorders, as well as a FIREFLIES & McKnight fellow.
+Shaylyn King-St. Remy is a Ph.D. student in the School of Communication Science and Disorders, as well as a FIREFLIES & McKnight fellow.
 She is interested in contextual factors that influence language development, literacy skills of linguistically diverse and vulnerable populations, cultural dialect, and policy related to reading and special education.
 Shaylyn has previous work experience as a school-based Speech-Language Pathologist in Title 1 schools in Central Florida.

 Peter Marti is a Ph.D. student in the College of Education under Dr. Laura Steacy and Dr. Kelly Whalon.
 He is also a R2D2 fellow.
 Peter is interested in researching ways to increase literacy for students with autism, dyslexia, and from culturally & linguistically diverse backgrounds.